chadaustin/isitsnappy.com/index.md

 </div>
 </div>

 Note that you can see the electron beam scanning down the display.
 (I assume it looks diagonal due to how the iPhone camera scans.)
 The input is recorded on one frame.
 The NES spends the next frame processing.
-The next time the beam scans down the screen, Mario is drawn in a new position.
+The next time the beam scans down the screen, Mario is in a new position.
 The gold standard!
 Also, technically this means response latency is higher if Mario is at the bottom of the screen rather than near the top.  :)

-If you compare with the NES Classic on an LCD display demo above, you can see the pixels fade in.
-If the LCD's pixel response time is in the 10ms range, it shows up clearly in a 240 Hz video.
+On an LCD, as demonstrated with the NES Classic above, you can see the pixels fade in.
+If the LCD's pixel response time is in the typical 10ms range, the effect shows up clearly in a 240 Hz video.

 ## Fluorescent Flicker